amundsen-io/rfcs/rfcs/038-unify-shared-dependencies.md

 ## Unresolved questions

-- Should we scope all subdirectories with that change or would we be ok excluding some (maybe common and databuilder)
+- Should we scope all subdirectories with that change or would we be ok excluding some and focusing on microservices only (for `requirements-common.txt`)

 ## Future possibilities

-n/a
+- Easier upgrade possibilities (for example bumping to Flask 2+)